Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Introduction

 \section{Introduction}

-Recommender systems are ubiquitous in online platforms such as Amazon, Facebook, LinkedIn and Airbnb for suggesting items to buy, contents to view, people to connect, rooms to book, etc. A recommender system has two sides: a \emph{producer side} (e.g., sellers in the marketplace, content creators in feeds, service-providers such as hosts in Airbnb, etc.) and a \emph{consumer side} (e.g., buyers, content viewers, guests, etc.).
+Recommender systems are ubiquitous in online platforms such as Amazon, Facebook, LinkedIn and Airbnb for suggesting items to buy, contents to view, people to connect, rooms to book, etc. A recommender system has two sides: a \emph{producer side} (e.g., sellers in the marketplace, content creators in feeds, service-providers such as hosts in Airbnb, etc.) and a \emph{consumer side} (e.g., buyers, content viewers, customers, etc.).
 For each consumer, the recommender system uses machine learning models to rank a set of ``producer items'' (e.g., products from sellers, contents from creators, rooms listed by hosts, etc.) and fills them into pre-designated spots in the user interface of an app or webpage (Figure~\ref{fig_recommender}).
 The aim of the recommender system is to predict the preference of each consumer and allocate more preferable producer items into the spots where the consumer would pay more attention to.

 To optimize an online recommender system, the A/B test (a.k.a. online controlled experiment) ~\citep{xu_infrastructure_2015, tang_overlapping_nodate, bakshy_designing_2014, kohavi_controlled_2009, Kohavi_online_2013, kohavi_tang_xu_2020} is the golden standard for comparing different ranking models and measuring how ranking changes impact the behaviors of consumers/producers.
-In most online platforms, any new ranking model needs to be thoroughly evaluated in online experiments before it can be deployed to production.
+In most online platforms, any new ranking model needs to be thoroughly evaluated in online experiments before it can get fully deployed.
 There are generally two different types of online experiments involved for a recommender system.

 \emph{Consumer-side experiments} measure how ranking changes in a recommender impact the behavior of consumers, which are relatively easy to design and widely used in practice.
 The standard approach is to randomly split all consumers into the control and treatment groups, where each group is associated with a different ranking model (ranker).
 For each consumer, the recommender ranks \emph{all available producer items} using the variant of ranking model assigned to her group (Figure~\ref{fig_consumer_side}), and then consumer-oriented metrics of the two groups are compared to conclude which ranking model works better for consumers.